hammertoe-claw-toes-mallet-toe-deformity-surgery

 How is hammertoe treated?

-Here at The Private Clinic, we offer a minimally invasive way to effectively treat the signs and symptoms of hammertoe with our Orthopaedic Consultant Surgeon, Dr Bianchi who treats bunions with a similar method.
+Here at The Private Clinic, we offer an exclusive minimally invasive surgical technique to effectively treat the signs and symptoms of hammertoe with our Orthopaedic Consultant Surgeon, Mr Andrea Bianchi.

 Hammertoe or toe straightening surgery uses a mini-invasive percutaneous keyhole technique that is performed under local anaesthetic.
-The treatment does not require the use of any fixation devices such as pins, screws or metal wires and patients are able to walk immediately with no crutches and get back to their everyday activities with no downtime and a lot quicker than traditional hammertoe surgery.
+The treatment does not require the use of any fixation devices such as metal wires and patients are able to walk immediately with no crutches and get back to their everyday activities with minimal downtime and a lot quicker than traditional hammertoe surgery.

-Minimally invasive hammertoe surgery is exclusively available at The Private Clinic of Harley Street, London, under the strict supervision of Orthopaedic Consultant Surgeon MD, Andrea Bianchi founder of PBS, the team who developed the percutaneous bunion surgery in 1996 and has supervised over 50,000 surgeries since.
+Minimally invasive hammertoe surgery is exclusively available at The Private Clinic Group with Consultant Orthopaedic Surgeon, Mr Andrea Bianchi founder of PBS, the team who developed the percutaneous bunion surgery in 1996 and has performed over 50,000 surgeries since.

 The Private Clinic have collaborated with Chrysalis Finance to offer 0% finance for our patients.*